ZainabRaheem/FrontEndMentor/qr-code-component-main/README.md

 ## Overview

-The challenge is to build out this QR code component and get it looking as close to the design as possible.
+The challenge is to build out the QR code component and get it looking as close to the design as possible.

 ### Screenshot